Executive Director: Amy R. Sterling

 Game Masters & Tracers: Rachel Prentki, Lyndsey Trawinski, Aleks Ostojic, Ross Avery, Sean Temple, Mike Weiss, Ian Danskin, Joanna Wheatley

-Illustration & Graphic Design: Beth Almeida, Luke Hollyer, Amy Concannon, Stewart Holmes, Hannah Choi, Chengcheng Xiao, Nicole Benson, Montakan Namthong, Tyler Scagliarini, Dom Civiello, Karyll Catubig, Grace Emmet, Maddi Coyne, Soyeon Lim, Vivian Zhang, Hilary Bouvier, Jordi Valladares, Zoe Gillette, Minjeong Kim, Rabbit Giraud
+Illustration, Graphic Design and Animation: Beth Almeida, Luke Hollyer, Amy Concannon, Stewart Holmes, Hannah Choi, Chengcheng Xiao, Nicole Benson, Montakan Namthong, Tyler Scagliarini, Dom Civiello, Karyll Catubig, Grace Emmet, Maddi Coyne, Soyeon Lim, Vivian Zhang, Hilary Bouvier, Jordi Valladares, Zoe Gillette, Minjeong Kim, Rabbit Giraud, Broderick Woodward-Crackower, Zach Herman, Monica Oh

 Music & Sound Design: John Smith, Julian Samal